 Foundation degrees combine work-based learning and academic study.
 At least a quarter of your time will be in the workplace, learning skills valued by an employer.
 Entry qualifications are varied and we will take into account any relevant skills and experience you have already.

 Depending on the subjects you study, you will gain an FDA (Arts) or an FDSc (Science).
-On completion you will have opportunity to “top-up” to an honours degree.
-Please note some top up courses require applicants to achieve higher grades than a pass mark and this criteria will be included on the individual course page.
-In addition some STEM courses require a two year top up rather than one.
+On completion you could have the opportunity to “top-up” to an honours degree.
+Please note some STEM courses require a two year top up rather than one.

 We offer 4 year degree programmes with an integrated Foundation Year in a number of subject areas for applicants who do not meet the entry criteria to go directly onto a degree course at the University of South Wales.

 HNDs combine study with practical experience.
 They usually include work placements or work-related experience and you can complete the course in two years.
-HNDs are offered in a wide range of subjects, including Engineering, Computing, Construction and the Built Environment, Business and IT.
+HNDs are offered in Engineering and Business.